johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part5.md

 You probably already suspect the answer: keep a map of `id -> request handler instance`, and make sure when a response comes back, we direct it to the same handler instance that initiated the request.

 As I mentioned, there's good news here: the framework has a bunch of the machinery to handle this.
 In addition to helping us manage the multiple outstanding requests, it takes care of connection management and subscription management &#8212; I'll talk about these in more detail in a little while.
-To avail ourselves of this built-in infrastructure, we have to get into the "framework" mindset: that is, invert our thinking and figure out where we need to supply the correct code to be **called by the framework**.
+To avail ourselves of this built-in infrastructure, we have to get into the "framework mindset": that is, invert our thinking and figure out where we need to supply the correct code to be **called by the framework**.
 Turns out, the list of things we need to do isn't too long, nor too hard to [grok](https://en.wikipedia.org/wiki/Grok):

 1. We're going to extend the `ClientProxy` class instead of creating a new standalone class.
 This is, of course, how we "plug in" to the framework.
 2. We're going to let the framework take over the implementation of `send()` for us.
 That's the entry point for processing a user-land `send()` call, and allows us to plug in our pieces without disrupting the overall machinery.